Anti-inflammatory IVDD benefit or harm | Dodgerslist, the premier website for Dog Back Disease (IVDD)

 Answers about anti-inflammatory drug use

-2. Steroids are the most powerful of anti-inflammatories.
+3. Steroids are the most powerful of anti-inflammatories.
 Non-steroidal anti-inflammatory drugs (NSAIDs) are less powerful than steroids.

-3. When there are solely pain symptoms with a disc episode and no neurological deterioration, many vets often choose an NSAID.
+4. When there are solely pain symptoms with a disc episode and no neurological deterioration, many vets often choose an NSAID.
 Other vets choose to start with a steroid to avoid dealing with the washout issue should the NSAID end up not being enough to deal with the inflammation.

-4. All anti-inflammatories, whether they be from the steroid class or the NSAID class, increase the chance of serious GI toxicity such as bleeding and ulceration.
+6. All anti-inflammatories, whether they be from the steroid class or the NSAID class, increase the chance of serious GI toxicity such as bleeding and ulceration.
 A stomach protector such as Pepcid AC (famotidine) suppresses acid production.
 Pepcid AC is generally considered a safe, over-the-counter stomach acid suppressor for a healthy dog and is good insurance.
 Dogs don’t speak up at the first signs of trouble like a person does.
 By the time we notice black or red blood in the stools, things can quickly go from bleeding ulcers to a life threatening perforated stomach.

-It can take anywhere from 7-30 days (totaling several courses) for a steroid or a non-steroidal to resolve all swollen tissue around the spinal cord.
-A vet must take an educated guess on how long it might take to resolve swelling.
+A vet must take an educated guess on how long it might take to resolve painful swelling.
 Often the first course will be a 7- or 14-day anti-inflammatory course.
-Additional course(s) if there is still pain.
+Additional course(s) are prescribed if there is still pain.

 NSAIDS: At the end of a 7-day or 14-day NSAID course, pain meds are also either stopped or backed off.
 The owner’s job is to observe for surfacing pain and alert their vet for another course of the NSAID.
 Pain = another course of NSAID.

-STEROIDS: The first tapering down day begins the test for pain.
-Taper days are no longer working on swelling.
-Pain meds are also stopped or backed down to enable the owner to quickly assess whether there is remaining pain and alert the vet right away.
-Pain = another course of steroid back up at the “anti inflammatory” level, all pain meds back on board, continued Pepcid AC
+• Pain meds are also stopped or backed down to enable the owner to quickly assess whether there is remaining pain and alert the vet right away.

-NOTE: steroid hormones may not be full-stopped; they require tapering off under the supervision of a vet.
+• NOTE: steroid hormones may not be full-stopped; they require tapering off under the supervision of a vet.

 Your job at home will be to assess just how well reduction of swelling is going by observing for any hint of pain (▪︎shivering ▪︎trembling ▪︎yelping when picked up or moved ▪︎reluctant/slow to move head or body ▪︎tight hard tummy, ▪︎holding leg flamingo style not wanting to bear weight).
+And also alert your vet ASAP if seeing any new or increases loss of neuro function so that another anti-inflammatory course can be prescribed.

-PLAN B
+Plan B

 With any pain test, it is always good to have worked out in advance with your vet a “PLAN B” should pain re-surface at night or on the weekend when your vet is not open.
-Could be an emergency RX script you could fill at local 24 hr pharmacy or some extra pills at home til the vet opens again.
+Could be an emergency RX script you could fill at local 24 hr pharmacy or some extra pills at home until the vet opens again.
 An ER visit is very expensive, a “Plan B” is free!

-Rule of thumb is:
+Rule of thumb :

 pain = swelling = another anti-inflammatory course, pain meds and Pepcid AC